sot/cxotime/docs/index.rst

 ===================================

-The ``cxotime`` package provides a |CxoTime| class which provides Chandra-specific functionality while deriving from the Time_ class of the astropy.time_ package.
+The ``cxotime`` package provides a |CxoTime| class which provides Chandra-specific functionality while deriving from the Time_ class of the astropytime_ package.
 The astropytime_ package provides robust 128-bit time representation, arithmetic, and comparisons.